kevinmeredith/http4s-book/ch2/ch2.md

 ## Tagless Final

 A well-known principle of Software Engineering is "program to an interface, not implementation."
-This point is important since programming to an interface results in more maintainable and testable.
+This point is important since programming to an interface results in more maintainable and testable code.
 The "Tagless Final" approach has the same aim.

 In short, this approach's `interface` consists of using a Scala `trait` with a type parameter having a [kind](https://eed3si9n.com/herding-cats/Kinds.html) of `* -> *`.